 Grosso's assistant, Raffaele Longo, also suffered an eye injury, the severity of which is unknown.

-A convoy of six buses carrying Lyon fans was also attacked but there was no serious damage.
+A convoy of six vehicles carrying Lyon fans was also attacked but there was no serious damage.
 Inside the stadium, another group of home fans tried to break down the mesh fence separating the stands from the playing area.
 The match was subsequently cancelled.

 Today, French Sports Minister Amelie Oudea-Castera described the actions of Marseille fans as "rebellious" and "disgusting".
 She called for a comprehensive and uncompromising response from all parties involved, from the French Football Federation to fan associations and clubs.

-The country's leading sports newspaper L'Equipe published a photo of coach Gross on its front page, using words like "disgusting" and "shameful" to describe the incident, and said that French football had "fallen into a new crisis".
+The country's leading sports newspaper, L'Equipe, published a photo of coach Gross on its front page, using words like "disgusting" and "shameful" to describe the incident, and said that French football had "fallen into a new crisis".

 Marseille president Pablo Longoria described the attack as "unacceptable", saying such actions do not represent the club and do not deserve a place in the world of football or society.